 Whether it is left over wood from a recent home improvement or a tree that had to be cut down, people often advertise free wood on sites like Gumtree and Freecycle if you are happy to collect it.

-It is however very important to make sure that wherever you source your wood from, it is untreated and free from paint, finishes or other potentially harmful substances.
-Also, do not burn it unless it has a moisture content of less than 20% which you can check with a moisture meter.
+It’s very important to make sure that wherever you source your wood from, it is untreated and free from paint, finishes or other potentially harmful substances.
+Also, make sure it has a moisture content of less than 20% which you can check with a moisture meter.
 This reduces harmful emissions and will increase the lifespan of your stove.
 For a list of the best types of firewood check out our Firewood chart.

 The elephant in the room!